Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: System Model

 \section{System Model}

-We consider a point-to-point image transmission system over a wireless channel.
-The transmitter $\mathcal{T}$ summarizes each image as a compact latent and a short caption.
-The receiver $\mathcal{R}$ reconstructs from their possibly degraded versions with a text-conditioned inpainting generator, aiming to minimize transmitted bits while preserving semantic alignment and visual fidelity.
+We consider point-to-point image transmission over a wireless channel (Fig.~\ref{fig:whole-system}).
+The transmitter $\mathcal{T}$ sends a caption and sparse latent blocks, while the receiver $\mathcal{R}$ reconstructs by diffusion inpainting and requests additional blocks via feedback.
+Our goal is to reduce the expected latent payload while limiting semantic inconsistency under a receiver-side criterion.